Last updated 7th July, 2018

 This juror claims the jury were pushed to vote guilty after feeling ‘threatened for their personal safety‘ and Steven Avery should have a new trial.
-There is no indication of where this threat came from, however these are clear suggestions of jury tampering, a very serious offence.
+There is no indication of where this threat came from, however, these are clear suggestions of jury tampering, a very serious offense.

-From the trial recordings, the behind the scenes look and listen with the defence attorneys and the family interviews highlighted in Making A Murderer, it appeared there was clear reasonable doubt over more than one aspect of this case.
-The involvement of the Manitowoc Sheriff’s Department in the searches of Steven Avery’s property for example, officers who had merely weeks earlier been depositioned in a civil law suit taken out against them by the very suspect they were now searching the property of.
+From the trial recordings, the behind the scenes look and listen with the defense attorneys and the family interviews highlighted in Making A Murderer, it appeared there was clearly reasonable doubt over more than one aspect of this case.
+The involvement of the Manitowoc Sheriff’s Department in the searches of Steven Avery’s property, for example, officers who had mere weeks earlier been depositioned in a civil lawsuit taken out against them by the very suspect they were now searching the property of.

 It was those very officers who found the car key in Steven Avery’s bedroom despite a number of previous searches finding no such key.
 The blood evidence inside Teresa Halbach’s vehicle has also been the subject of debate.
 A vial of Steven Avery’s blood, kept in evidence from his previous conviction in the Manitowoc County clerk’s office, was found to have been tampered with, suggesting this evidence had been planted.
 Yet the jury returned a guilty verdict to the horror of the watching nation.

-The number of coincidences in the Steven Avery case are astounding.
-While some coincidences are acceptable, the sheer number in this case are more than suspicious.
+The number of coincidences in the Steven Avery case is astounding.
+While some coincidences are acceptable, the sheer number, in this case, are more than suspicious.

 “If we wanted to eliminate Steve, it would’ve been a whole lot easier to eliminate Steve than to frame Steve…or if we wanted him killed, it would be much easier just to kill him.”
 Manitowoc County Sheriff Ken Petersen